 Weaning is when a baby transitions from breast milk to other sources of nourishment.
 When to wean is a personal decision.
-Moms may be influenced by a return to work, her health or the baby's, or simply a feeling that the time is right.
+A mom might be influenced by a return to work, her health or the baby's, or simply a feeling that the time is right.

 Weaning a baby is a gradual process that calls for patience and understanding from both you and your child.